-If your plans change, and your student is unable to attend their registered class, we will make every effort to place the student in an alternate choice.
+If your plans change and your student is unable to attend their registered camp, we will make every effort to place the student in an alternate choice.
 We do not charge a rescheduling fee if the student transfers to a different camp taking place in the current summer.

-If you need to switch classes, contact the Bright Lights office at 402-420-1115 ext.
-45 or email registrations@BrightLights.org.
-A student will be transferred to another class/camp at no charge.
-If you choose to sign your student up for another class/camp online and then want to cancel the initial class, the refund policy for cancellation will apply.
+If you need to switch camps, please contact the Bright Lights office at 402-420-1115 ext.
+45 or email email@example.com.
+A student may be transferred to another camp by Bright Lights staff at no additional charge.
+If you choose to register your student for another camp online yourself and then want to cancel the initial registration, the above refund policy for cancellation will apply.

 Bright Lights makes every effort to accommodate student needs.
 If your child has medical, learning, physical, social behavior, or other special needs (such as specialized equipment, additional adult support/supervision at school, learning/social/medical/behavioral accommodations, etc.), please contact the Bright Lights office at least two weeks before the end of the school year to allow for best planning and placement of your child.

 Families are responsible for hiring and paying for individual classroom support personnel for their child.
 Individual support personnel must have completed ninth grade, be at least four years older than the child he/she is assisting and may not be a family member.
 Assistants 19 and older will be subject to a background check.
-Classroom support personnel must complete a Classroom Assistant application (available in mid-March) and attend a Classroom Assistant orientation.
+Classroom support personnel must complete a Camp Assistant application and attend a Camp Assistant orientation.

-All students must be independent in toileting to attend Bright Lights classes.
+All students must be independent in toileting to attend Bright Lights camps.

 Appropriate use and care of classroom/site property, equipment and supplies is required by students.
 Any malicious damage will be the financial responsibility of the student and his/her parent/guardian.

 Bright Lights is not responsible for lost, stolen or damaged property.
 All personal property should be labeled.
-Students are discouraged from bringing nuisance and/or valuable items to Bright Lights that do not pertain to the class they are taking.
+Students are discouraged from bringing nuisance and/or valuable items to Bright Lights that do not pertain to the camp they are attending.

-The dispensing of medications at Bright Lights is strongly discouraged except when necessary for the management of your student's health and well-being in an emergency situation.
-Students should not bring non-emergency medications to Bright Lights.
-Parents should consult the physician or pharmacist to see if the dosage intervals of medications may be adjusted so the times for taking the medication fall outside Bright Lights hours.
-Emergency medical attention will be given to your child if needed.
+The dispensing of medications at Bright Lights is strongly discouraged except when necessary for the management of your student's health and well-being.
+Parents should consult the physician or pharmacist as the dosage intervals of medications may be adjusted so that the times for taking the medication fall outside Bright Lights hours.
+Emergency medical attention may be given to your child.